xyNNN/unicorn/docs/source/converters.rst

 Nesting
 =======

-Feel free to nest mathematical operations and conversions as you like, as they all work on ConvertibleValue, which is the return type of all operations.
+Feel free to nest mathematical operations and conversions as you like, as they all work on and return ``ConvertibleValue``, which is the return type of all operations.

 .. code-block:: php

+    <?php
     $converter = new LengthConverter();

     $result = $converter->convert(